kubernetes/enhancements/keps/sig-auth/20191101-add-request-id-to-k8s-logs.md

 | --request-id=1 | Request-ID feature is enabled, and Request-ID is added to klogs related to the `Alpha` target operations |
 | --request-id=2 | Request-ID feature is enabled, and Request-ID is added to klogs related to the `Alpha and Beta` target operations |

-Alpha and Beta target operations are described in Migration / Graduation Criteria section.
+Alpha and Beta target operations are described in [Migration / Graduation Criteria](#migration--graduation-criteria) section.

 #### Detail design of Control Request-ID

 TBD.
 I will write down the following things.
  - How to realize `--request-id` parameter in each Kubernetes component.
- - Sample codes which is used with `--request-id` and `--trace` option.
+ - Sample codes which is used with `--request-id` option.

 ### Test Plan

  - test against the combination of following patterns.
-   - --trace(OFF/ON) / --request-id(0/1/2)
+   - --request-id(0/1/2)

 ### Migration / Graduation Criteria